edulinq/autograder-server/docs/development.md

 Test courses allow testing of course specific code.
 The default test course is "course101" which contains a user for every course role. course101 includes a sample assignment, "HW0", and 3 test submissions made by "course-student@test.edulinq.org".

-There are other courses to test different scenarios:
+There is another test course that has assignments using different languages: "course-languages".
-- course-languages: Tests courses using different langauges.
-- course-with-lms: Tests courses with an LMS.
-- course-with-zero-limit: Tests courses without a submission limit.
-- course-without-source: Tests courses without a source.

 ### Test Users